Hurricane Lester (1992): United States

 The remnants of Lester produced heavy rainfall across the Southwestern United States.
 In Arizona, rainfall amounted to over 5 in near Phoenix and Tucson, with much of the rest of the state reporting over 1 in.
 Moderate rainfall was also reported in western New Mexico and southern Utah, while one location in southwestern Colorado reported over 5 in of precipitation.
 In the later location, rains caused flash flooding of arroyos and a mudslide along U.S. Route 180.
 Additional rainfall caused moderate flooding in Denver.
 In addition to the rainfall, moisture from the remnants of Lester dropped 2 to 4 in of snow across portions of Colorado, causing traffic problems in mountainous areas.
 A weather station on Mt.
 Harvard recorded about 4 in of snow during Lester's passage through Colorado.
 Moisture enhanced from a cold front, the remnants Lester extended through the eastern United States, with Mattoon, Illinois reporting a peak of 5.96 in.
-In all, rain from Lester caused rainfall records in Minnesota, Nebraska, Colorado, and North Dakota.
+In all, rain from Lester caused rainfall records in Minnesota, Colorado, and North Dakota, though some were later broken.